About Nashville Paw Magazine

 Founder + Publisher

 A lifelong animal rescuer and writer, our founder and publisher Heather Dowdy launched Nashville Paw in April 2006 as a free community resource to celebrate the pet lifestyle as well as to support local animal rescue and welfare.
 Heather was honored to be named a winner in the 2011 Women of Influence Awards in the Nashville Business Journal and to be featured on a 2013 cover of the Nashville Business Journal, and was recently presented with the Frankie’s Best Friend Award from the national animal welfare organization Frankie’s Friends.
 She is grateful to share her heart and home with her loving and supportive husband, Chris, and their rescued dogs Briley, Shelby and Molly.
+In addition to her own work with Nashville Paw, Heather's feature articles have been published in a variety of national pet and travel magazines, including Animal Fair and Fido Friendly, as well as in local magazines such as Nashville Lifestyles and Her.
+Her work has also been published in the hard cover book, "Little Dog: A Love Story", published by Hodder.
 Feel free to drop her a line anytime at email@example.com.

 Art + Design Director